DmitryPustovit/dmitrypustovit.github.io/_posts/2015-04-05-Using-Hangouts-to-Call-and-Text-on-IOS.md

 ---
 layout: post
 title: Using Hangouts to Call and Text on IOS
+summery: An iOS phone.
+Google Hangouts.
+What happens when opposites clash?
+Lets find out.
 ---

 I recently decided I would attempt to use Google hangouts (with Google Voice integrated) for iOS to call and text, and have since still been using.